Last updated on February 20th, 2026 at 04:35 pm

-Once the site of a luxury resort for the rich and famous, Long Key State Park had long been a favorite beach-side camping spot in the Florida Keys.
-Hurricane Irma changed that in 2017, destroying the campground.
+Layton, FL — Once the site of a luxury resort for the rich and famous, Long Key State Park had long been a favorite beach-side camping spot in the Florida Keys.
+Hurricane Irma in 2017 and Ian in 2022 washed away that tradition and there are now no plans to rebuild this campground.

 Making the most of a day visit to Long Key State Park

-Despite the loss of a much-loved camping site, Long Key makes a terrific place to spend a few hours hiking, beachcombing, swimming and kayaking.
+Long Key makes an interesting place to spend a few hours hiking, beachcombing, wading and kayaking.

 As a testament to how much hurricanes impact this park, the trail brochure for the Golden Orb trail notes that the native Golden Silk Orb Weaver spider, for which the trail is named, has rarely been spotted since Hurricane Irma in 2017.